Vail Symposium addresses purposeful aging with input from local experts

 Widely viewed as a pioneer of the global purpose movement, his work has been featured in many media sources, and his PBS Special – “The Power of Purpose” – was viewed by millions of people.
 He has taken his purpose message to all 50 states, Canada, and four continents and he has advised everyone from AARP to the National Football League to the U.S. State Department.

-Terry Minger is a civic and nonprofit leader.
-He’s the former President and CEO of The Piton Foundation in Denver and former President of the Gary-Williams Foundation.
-Previously, Terry served as the President and CEO of the Center for Resource Management (CRM).
-He has served as President and CEO of Sundance Enterprises: a resort, ski area, international conference center, and film and fine arts community; as President, CEO, and developer of Whistler-Blackcomb Resort in British Columbia, Canada; as Deputy Chief of Staff to Colorado Governor Richard Lamm; as Assistant City Manager in Boulder, Colorado; and as City Manager of Vail, Colorado.
+Minger is a civic and nonprofit leader.
+He’s the former president and CEO of The Piton Foundation in Denver and former president of the Gary-Williams Foundation.
+Previously, he served as the president and CEO of the Center for Resource Management.
+He has served as president and CEO of Sundance Enterprises: a resort, ski area, international conference center, and film and fine arts community; as president, CEO, and developer of Whistler-Blackcomb Resort in British Columbia, Canada; as deputy chief of staff to Colorado Gov. Richard Lamm; as assistant city manager in Boulder, Colorado; and as city manager of Vail.

 What: Unlock the Power of Purpose